starrchen/tunr_sinatra/readme.md

     6. Update (submit form to update existing artist) - PUT "/artists/:id"

     7. Destroy (delete an existing artist) - DELETE "/artists/:id"

+- Make your __Index__ route for artists

+  - In the browser, try to follow the link to "/artists" in your nav bar.
+And...
+Sinatra doesn't know this ditty.
+Not shocking as you have not yet defined it.

+  - Instead of defining the route Sinatra suggests:
+    ```ruby
+    get "/artists" do
+      "Hello World"
+    end
+    ```
+  in our General Routes section of app.rb, we define it in our controllers/artists.rb file

+  - Try to follow the link again and... oh no!
+Why doesn't Sinatra know this ditty?
+There is a very helpful comment in app.rb regarding loading controllers but there is no code there!
+Add the line:
+    ```ruby
+    require_relative 'controllers/artists.rb'
+    ```
+  to this section.

+  - Checkout the browser again and see the greeting "Hello World"

+  - Now back in our artists controller, replace the `Hello World` with `erb :artists/index`.